 It’s one of the most unique hotels in Iceland because … it’s a Viking-themed hotel!

 Viking memorabilia and feasts – what else do you need when you’re travelling to a Nordic country!?

 This themed hotel is one of a kind, and a lot of thought and care has gone into creating a fantastic experience for the guests.

 Apart from all the madness and excitement, the hotel is also a great place to sleep.
 There’s free WiFi, and private bathrooms, plus you get breakfast included to set you up for your day.
 Book a room here.

 You can enjoy a Viking feast in the on-site restaurant, where you can BE KIDNAPPED BY A VIKING AND DRINK MEAD!

-I think this could potentially be the highlight of your whole trip if you’re into that sort of thing!
+I think this could potentially be the highlight of your whole trip – I know it’s on my bucket list!